jad-rabehi/Planning-Control-NonLinear/Crank/Readme.md

 ---
  In this simulation, fully actuated 2-DoF manipulator robot is controlled using it kinematic model.
 The robot end effector have to follow a circle path.

-The dynamic model is assumed neglected.
-This assumption stay correcte with low velocities and accelerations.

 ---
 ## Instructions